National Sheep Industry

 The Board may also take into account the geographic distribution of the sheep populations in determining the geographic distribution of funds.
 In addition, the Center should cooperate fully with appropriate State, regional, and local agencies to ensure support of their strategies for development of the sheep industry.

-Applicants who provide matching funds will be given priority in the evaluation process; if an in-kind match is proposed, the applicant must detail the metrics used to quantify the match; if a cash match is to be proposed, applicants must specify the source thereof.
+If an in-kind match is proposed, the applicant must detail the metrics used to quantify the match; if a cash match is to be proposed, applicants must specify the source thereof.
 When requesting reimbursement for allowable expenditures under the grant, awardees must specify the application of matching funds, which are expected to be applied at approximately the same rate as grant funds.